openstax/tutor-js/CONTRIBUTING.md

 - Fix lint warnings by running `npm run lint-cjsx`
 - Every element should have a `className`
   - prefix the classname with `-` if it does not appear in CSS
+- Add Unit tests if the model or logic changed

 # Reviewing a Pull Request